 A small bank account held on the ward’s behalf may be listed on the Report of Guardian in paragraph 22.
 The Court determines what qualifies as "small."

 After a guardian or conservator has been appointed by the Court, a Petition Post Appointment may be filed to request Court action concerning an issue that arises in the intervention proceeding.
+A notice called Notice of Right to Respond and/or Request an Oral Hearing must be mailed to all parties with the Petition Post Appointment.

 Take the Letters of conservatorship, your identification, and the ward’s Social Security number to a District of Columbia bank that is conveniently located.
 Open a bank account that is titled in the name of the subject and yourself as conservator.
 Usually, this is a checking account that returns checks and provides monthly bank statements because bank statements and canceled checks are needed to prepare the annual account and copies must be presented with the account.